Get all the latest data for Montevideo

 How much are property prices expected to increase in Montevideo in 2026?

-As of early 2026, property prices in Montevideo are expected to rise by roughly 4% to 7% over the course of the year in US dollar terms, continuing the same trajectory of steady but not spectacular growth the city has seen recently.
+As of 2026, property prices in Montevideo are expected to increase by about 5% to 7% in US dollar terms during the year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Montevideo.